-Come with us on a journey through one of the most beautiful places on earth.
+Come with us on a journey through one of the most beautiful places in Canada.
 Also, if you love natural wonderlands and epic waterways, then you have just found yourself a gem!
+Learn about the top Canadian Landmarks to visit.

 This list of Canada Landmarks is overflowing with unforgettable adventures, spellbinding landscapes, and memories.
 All just waiting to be found by you, as you embark on your way to enjoy the best of Canada!